folio-org/mod-settings/doc/porting-guide.md

 ### 6. Consider how to port existing configuration entries

 It is one thing to update code to use mod-settings instead of mod-configuration; but it is another to ensure that the relevant entries are in place to keep things working as they were before.
-As noted above, it is not in general possible to automatically translate mod-configuration entry parameters to those used by mod-search, so module-specific logic will be necessary.
+As noted above, it is not in general possible to automatically translate mod-configuration entry parameters to those used by mod-settings, so module-specific logic will be necessary.

 It may be worthwhile to create a configurable entry-porting tool.